dahico-dk/nodeJS-server-boilerplate/README.md

 ```

+### socket.io

+The socket.io package is already implemented and basic code for broadcasting incoming message to all clients has been written in SocketIO/socketserver.js.
+Main angle is shortening the development time while setting up socket.io for the first time.

 ### Testing socket.io

 There is a socketio-client functionality file resides in the SocketIO folder.
 Which tries connects to socketio with socketio-url property of the config file and send a hello message for test purposes.
 It is implemented in the package.json file.
 Server must be running.